 - Then cut out the smallest fruits, and any that are badly positioned.

 - Continue thinning until the fruits are evenly spaced, and only the biggest and healthiest are left.

 - Leave about 4 to 6 inches between apples of eating varieties, or 6 to 9 inches between cooking apples.

 See more about taking care of your apple trees.

 Thinning Other Fruit Trees

 - Thin clusters of pears to two fruits, so there’s around 4 to 6 inches between fruits.
 See more about taking care of pear trees.

-Thin plum fruitlets using your thumb and finger.
+- Thin plum fruitlets using your thumb and finger.
 Leave one fruit every couple of inches, or if it’s easier, one pair of plums every six inches.

-Thin peaches in stages to one fruit every four inches once they are hazelnut sized, then again at golf ball size to their final spacing of 8 to 10 inches.
+- Thin peaches in stages to one fruit every four inches once they are hazelnut sized, then again at golf ball size to their final spacing of 8 to 10 inches.
 See more about taking care of peach trees.

 - Thin nectarines once, to six inches apart.